 What are you not doing to make something more important possible?

 I didn’t have time to write this blog post.
 I made time.
 There were things I didn’t do so I could chronicle these thoughts.
 Just like with everything in life that’s worth accomplishing, sacrifice and focus are required.
 Your life will only ever continue to increase in complication.
 If you’re waiting for free time to magically reveal itself, you’re waiting for a ship that will never sail.
 It doesn’t work like that for anyone.
-Especially those who do work you admire.
+Especially those you look up to.